 - 17.3.2.1 Whether the structure is designed and located so as to be visually unobtrusive.
-Whether the site is located in an area where the construction of any buildings or structures would detract from the relatively unmodified character of the landscape. - 17.3.2.2 The extent that buildings and structures within identified ridgelines and hilltops are sited and designed in ways that avoid visually obtrusive development by: - ensuring visual continuity is achieved on the upper slopes up to the apex of the ridgeline or hilltop - ensuring that the visibility of buildings, structures and earthworks is mitigated by appropriate siting and design, and planting and/or screening when viewed from district wide, community wide and neighbouring land - minimising skyline effects by ensuring that buildings and structures will be seen against a landform backdrop when viewed from district wide, community wide and neighbouring land - 17.3.2.23 Whether the structure is needed for the public enjoyment of the site's recreational potential. - 17.3.2.34 Whether the site's open space character is maintained. - 17.3.2.4 Whether any structure is proposed to be built on a ridgeline or hilltop.
+Whether the site is located in an area where the construction of any buildings or structures would detract from the relatively unmodified character of the landscape.
+Whether the structure is designed and located so as to be visually unobtrusive. - 17.3.2.2 The extent that buildings and structures within identified ridgelines and hilltops are sited and designed in ways that avoid visually obtrusive development by: - ensuring visual continuity is achieved on the upper slopes up to the apex of the ridgeline or hilltop - ensuring that the visibility of buildings, structures and earthworks is mitigated by appropriate siting and design, and planting and/or screening when viewed from district wide, community wide and neighbouring land - minimising skyline effects by ensuring that buildings and structures will be seen against a landform backdrop when viewed from district wide, community wide and neighbouring land - 17.3.2.23 Whether the structure is needed for the public enjoyment of the site's recreational potential. - 17.3.2.34 Whether the site's open space character is maintained. - 17.3.2.4 Whether any structure is proposed to be built on a ridgeline or hilltop.
 In general this will be unacceptable. - 17.3.2.5 Any relevant provisions of: - · Reserves Act 1977 and any amendments to that Act - Queen Elizabeth II National Trust Act 1977 and any amendments to that Act